Pediatric Mental Health Care

 Find Pediatric & Adolescent Mental Health Services Near You

-Please note that electronic request form is not for same- or next-day appointments.
-If you prefer to speak to someone directly, please call 1-773-702-6169.
-If you have symptoms of an urgent nature, please call you doctor or go to the emergency room immediately.
+To speak to someone directly, please call 1-773-702-6169.
+If you have symptoms of an urgent nature, please call your doctor or go to the emergency room immediately.

 * Required Field